wolftype/versor/README.md

 this page.
 For instance, for practical applications in robotics and "Geometric Cybernetics", see Eduardo Bayro-Corrochano's work.
 For some very helpful algorithms in rigid body dynamics and gravitational physics see the variety of publications by Joan and Anthony Lasenby.
 To get at the beginning of it all, read David Hestenes' _New Foundations for Classical Mechanics_.

-####LICENSE
-This software is licensed under a general UC Regents General Public License.
-If you're planning on using CGA inside a sellable product you should be aware that there is a vague patent on the use of 5D CGA which _may_ limit its _commercial_ use when encoding robotic control mechanisms, or may just limit your ability to patent the model itself.
-I hope and imagine it is the latter.
-Though powerful, elegant, and brilliant, the heart of CGA is just a quadratic equation and the arguments for the use of 5D CGA are that it is _foundational_ and _universal_, the very two characteristics of a system which would make it un-patentable.
-The Clifford Algebras on which it is based are from the 19th century.

 ####SPEED
 Typical matrix operation libraries have templated inlined functions for Vector and Matrix multiplication.
 Versor